Jira Integration Guide

 Security Best Practices

-OAuth 2.0 is the most secure method as it doesn't require sharing credentials.
-For API tokens, use dedicated service accounts with minimal required permissions and rotate tokens regularly.
+OAuth 2.0 is the most secure authentication method as it doesn't require sharing credentials and provides granular permission control.

 Importing Stories